-4. FIELD SAFETY:

-Player safety is a primary objective of the TCSSA.
-To insure a safe playing environment the following guidelines will be in place during the regular season, and for all playoff games:

-a.
-The only offensive players allowed on the field during play will be the at plate batter, the on-deck batter, the player "in the hole", base runners, the first and third base coaches, and umpires (if provided by team batting).
-ALL other players must remain in their respective dugout or outside of the gated field of play.

-b.
-All equipment (bat bags, gloves, etc) must remain in the dugout or outside of the gated field of play.
+4.FIELD SAFETY: Player safety is a primary objective of the TCSSA.
+To insure a safe playing environment the following guidelines will be in place during the regular season, and for all playoff games: a.
+The only offensive players allowed on the field during play will be the at plate batter, the on-deck batter, base runners, the first & third base coaches, and umpires (if provided by at bat team).
+ALL other players must remain in their respective dugout or outside of the field of play. b.
+All equipment (bat bags, gloves, etc) must remain in the dugout, or outside of the field of play.
 There will be designated BAT areas within the field of play along the fence on the first base and third base sides of the field.
-ALL BATS must remain in the designated areas, inside the dugout, or outside the gated field of play.
+ALL BATS will be required to remain in the designated areas, inside the dugout, or outside the field of play.
+An overthrown ball going into the designated bat area will result in a "dead" ball and stoppage of play.

 Only team managers and/or TCSSA board members will be allowed on the field of play in the event of a dispute discussion with umpires, or a "time out" discussion with their player(s).
 Umpires will monitor these guidelines, but team managers are responsible for adherence by their respective teams.
-If a player declares he is physically unfit to play, he will not be required to play and will not be allowed to return to the game.

-5. PINCH RUNNERS:

-Every batter, who can also play in the field, is required to reach first base on their own.
+5. PINCH RUNNERS: Every batter, who can also play in the field, is required to reach first base on their own.
 From there a batter with an obvious disability may be allowed a pinch runner from first (1st) base only.
 All pinch runner requests will be determined, and agreed upon by both managers prior to the beginning of a game, or during the game in the case of an injury.
 The pinch runner must be the player making the last out regardless of circumstance.
 (If the last out player also needs a runner it will be the out prior to that.)
 If the disabled runner advances past first base to another base, no pinch runner will be allowed.
-A player injured during the course of the game will be allowed a pinch runner designated as described above and agreed upon by both team managers.
-Being a "slow" or "tired" runner will not be a sanctioned reason to use a pinch runner.
+A player injured during the course of the game will be allowed a pinch runner designated as described above, and agreed upon by both team managers.
+Being a "slow " or " tired" runner will not be an approved reason to use a pinch runner.
 Pinch runners will be unlimited in advancing bases.
 On the short field, a hit over the first fence is a ground rule double and all base runners will be allowed to advance two(2) bases.
 EXCEPTION: Any player age 85 or older may request a pinch runner which will require TCSSA Board and team managers approval.
 The runner must be the player making the last out (same as above) on his team.
-If requested, the runner will be allowed to start "in the hole" at the designated area (marked on the right-side fence).
+If requested, the runner will be allowed to start "in the hole" in the designated area near the catcher at home plate.
 The runner will then be subject to all above restrictions.
 ALL PINCH RUNNER SITUATIONS ARE SUBJECT TO TCSSA BOARD REVIEW AND APPROVAL.